gofynd/fdk-client-swift/documentation/application/PAYMENT.md

-Retrieves details of beneficiaries linked to the user.
+Use this API to get the details of all active beneficiary added by a user for refund.

 *Returned Response:*